 What is fetal growth restriction (FGR)?

 Fetal growth restriction is the condition when a baby does not grow in the womb as expected.
-The most common cause is that the placenta that does not give enough nutrients and oxygen to the baby.
-This can cause serious health problems, especially if it starts early in the pregnancy.
-FGR is typically diagnosed through careful monitoring during pregnancy, including growth ultrasounds and other tests.
+The most common cause is that the placenta that does not provide enough nutrients and oxygen to the baby.
+This can cause serious health problems, especially early in the pregnancy.
+FGR is typically diagnosed by growth ultrasounds and other tests.
 It is important to know that most cases of FGR are carefully monitored to ensure the best outcomes for both mother and baby.

 What is the function of the placenta?

 The placenta is attached to the womb and the umbilical cord connects the baby to the placenta.
-In the placenta, the blood of the mother and the baby flows very close together.
-This allows nutrients and oxygen to go to the baby and waste products to go to the mother.
-A good exchange of these products is needed for the baby to grow properly during pregnancy.
-If the placenta does not work well, the baby cannot grow properly and gets low oxygen levels.
+In the placenta, the blood of the mother and the baby flows very close to each other.
+This allows the transport of nutrients and oxygen towards the baby and waste products towards the mother.
+A good exchange between baby and mother is needed for the baby to grow properly during pregnancy.
+If the placenta does not work well, the baby cannot grow properly and – as an end-stage consequence – can be damaged by low oxygen levels.

 What is normal fetal growth and how is this determined?

-Each baby growths in its own way.
-There is natural variation, especially in the later phases of pregnancy.
+Each baby has its own growth pattern.
+Just like in adult life, there is natural variation, especially in the later phases of pregnancy.
 Around 20 weeks of pregnancy, the average baby weighs about 300 grams, increasing to about 1200 by 28 weeks and about 1900 grams at 32 weeks.
 In these 4 weeks only, babies grow nearly 60% on average!
-After 32 weeks, the growth rate slows down.
+After 32 weeks, the growth rate gradually slows down.

-We often compare your baby’s growth to normal values using percentiles.
+In pregnancy, we compare the size of a baby with normal values using percentiles.
 This means we look at the baby’s measurements and compare them to those of other babies at the same gestational age of pregnancy.
 This is often displayed in a growth curve (like the example below).
 For example, if a baby is at the 40th percentile (p40), this means that approximately 40% of babies at that gestational age are smaller, and 60% are larger.
-If the baby is around the same percentile in later measurements, the growth is likely normal.
+If the baby is around the same percentile in later measurements (following its own line), growth is assumed to be normal for this baby.

 Read more